tundra-labs/tundra-tracker-docs/docs/tracker_compliance.md

 | Frequency Range    | Type              | Max Gain |
 | ------------------ | ----------------- | -------- |
 | 2400MHz to 2500MHz | PCB Patch Antenna | 2.5dBi   |

-### RF exposure safety

-#### SAR required

-This device complies with the ISED RF exposure limits and has been evaluated in compliance with portable exposure condition.

-The exposure standard for wireless mobile phones employs a unit of measurement known as the Specific Absorption Rate, or SAR.

-This device has been shown to be capable of compliance for localized SAR for uncontrolled environment/general population exposure limits specified in ANSI/IEEE Std.
-C95.1-1992 and has been tested in accordance with the measurement procedures specified in ISED RSS-102 and IEEE Std.
-1528-2013.

-The standards include a substantial safety margin designed to assure the safety of all persons, regardless of age and health.
-The standard incorporates a substantial margin of safety to give additional protection for the public and to account for any variations.

 ####  Distance